-The wreckage of the Cougar Helicopter flight 491 displayed to the media as the Transportation Safety Board reports on its findings, in St. John's Thursday.
-March 26, 2009.
-Family members across the province and around the country who will be anxiously watching Wednesday as the Transportation Safety Board releases its final report into the cause of the disaster that killed 17 people.
+The wreckage of the Cougar Helicopter flight 491 displayed to the media as the Transportation Safety Board reports on its findings, in St. John's March 26, 2009.
+The Transportation Safety Board is expected on Wednesday to release its final report into the cause of the disaster that killed 17 people.
 THE CANADIAN PRESS/Paul Daly

 Capt.
 Matthew Davis was a doting father and a helicopter pilot living his dream when Cougar Flight 491 slammed into the icy waters off Newfoundland.

 He died on March 12, 2009, at the age of 34, leaving his cherished wife Marsha, young son William, and daughter Shannon whose fifth birthday was that very day.